 How do users find relevant tasks?
 We analyzed the log data of our self-implemented java-script tracking tool.
 We measured how tasks pages are opened.
 Most users used the task explorer navigation to find their relevant pages.
-This is probably because users have overview over all tasks.
-At the same time it is possible to find relevant tasks quickly with a drill down or certain filters.
-The task alert not used that often but we expect that this feature will be more important a rising amount of tasks over time.
+This is may because users have an task overview and at the same time it is possible to find relevant tasks fast.